 When you fill out the server registration form, you will be asked to select a scheduled day/time for your server’s vulnerability scans.
 Please be advised, performing the vulnerability scan may cause interruptions to processes that may be running at the time the scan takes place.
 Please consider the following when selecting your schedule: a) customer inconvenience - the impact to your customers should the scan cause interruption(s), and b) administrator's availability - administrator's ability to respond should the need necessitate.

 The server administrator will receive a copy of the scan report.
 This report gives details on hosts that were scanned and issues that were found.
 This report should be reviewed carefully.
-If there are issues identified as “warnings” or “serious”, actions to rectify each issue will be required as well as documentation of corrective actions taken.
+If there are issues identified as “critical", "high" or “medium”, actions to rectify each issue will be required as well as documentation of corrective actions taken.
 Failure to do so may result in the server being removed from Internet access.

 Questions should be referred to firstname.lastname@example.org.